IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_end_of_semester_deliverables.md

 Write a letter to the next class giving them advice on how to reach their learning goals and get value out of this course.

-**PRINTED ASSIGNMENTS**
-Any printed assignments should always contain the following:

-* Date
-* Your first and last name
-* DM 4003 Senior Project in Digital Media
-* Spring 2015
-* Duff
-* Title of project or assignment